-I lost my dad just over 5 years ago.
-He was 55, and had a whole lot of life to live and we had a whole lot of life to live with him.
-It would be easy for me to focus on the moments my family and I have lost with him gone than it would be to find the moments of gratitude despite his absence.
+I lost my dad 5 years ago today.
+He was 55, had a whole lot of life to live, and we had a whole lot of life to live with him.
+It would be easy to focus on the moments, experiences, and time my family and I have missed with my dad than it would be to find the moments of gratitude despite his absence.

-He missed my younger sister’s high school graduation, the birth of his first (and second) grandchild, the purchasing of my first home, a trip to Spain with my mom and younger brother and sister, my brother getting into medical school.
-He’s missed driving up the canyon every fall to take in the beauty of the changing of the leaves.
+He's missed my younger sister’s high school and college graduation, the birth of his grandchildren, the purchasing of my first home, and my brother getting into medical school.
+He’s missed our yearly drive up the canyon every fall to take in the beauty of the changing of the leaves.
 He’s missed his children starting new jobs.
 He’s missed having pancakes at his favorite beachfront cafe.
 He’s missed waking up to the love of his life every morning.
 He won’t get to walk 2 of his daughters down the aisle.
 The missed moments can add up quickly.

-However, if you continue to celebrate their life in each moment, you can see how even though they’re physically gone, their life and love can still be a positive part of your every day.
+However, I've realized that if I continue to celebrate his life in each moment, even though he's physically gone, his life and love can still be a celebrated part of my every day.

 Over the past 5 years I’ve realized that there are great ways to keep loving someone you’ve lost.
 Here are 5 ways that have helped me:

 - Use the things they taught you – Whether it be how to change a tire, or the importance of standing up for yourself, make a conscious effort to use what your loved one taught you and say a prayer of gratitude for them as you do.